unite-cms/documentation/src/basic-concepts/README.md

 <!-- ######################################## -->

 ## GraphQL API
 The heart of unite cms is its GraphQL API.
 It allows you to query and manipulate your content and settings.
-GraphQL APIs are very powerful and allows you to get exactly the fields you need from exactly the content items you want to query.
+GraphQL APIs are very powerful and allow you to get exactly the fields you need from exactly the content items you want to query.
 If you are new to GraphQL you should read the [introduction from graphql.org](https://graphql.org/learn/) before you continue.

 Each domain comes with its own API endpoint: # **https://{ORG}.unitecms.io/{DOMAIN}/api.** In order to access the api, you need to provide an authentication token from an API Key that is a member of the domain.
 You should always use the HTTP **Authentication head field** to send the token, but it is also possible to add a GET **token** query parameter to the API url.